Food costs can be the bane of your existence or they can be the most helpful restaurant metric you’ll ever calculate.

 - Don’t give away too many freebies, such as bread and butter, if your actual and ideal food costs are way off.

 - Seasonal menu changes can help you save money - what’s in season in nature will be cheaper and will help with profitability and what’s hot with customers will help with popularity.
-The National Restaurant Association predicts what’s hot each year and Toast covers it on this blog.

 How to Price Your Menu with Food Cost Percentage In Mind